|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 The Knoxville City Water company was incorporated in June, 1882 by F. H. McClung, W. W. Woodruff, S. B. Luttrell, James D. Cowan, C. J. McClung, M. L. Ross, John S. Van Gilder, C. M. McGhee and George W. Ross.

 These two companies submitted proposals to the city to build water works, and the offer of the Knoxville Water Company was accepted in June 1882.
 They built a system pumping water from the Tennessee River to elevated reservoirs using two steam engines.
 The system began operation on May 30, 1883, but water in one of the elevated reservoirs drained into an unknown underground chamber.
-The company rebuilt the system in 1894 and added filtration, but encountered legal difficulties with the City after the turn of the century that led to protracted court battles (includes two appeals to the U.S. Supreme Court).
-The city was ultimately successful and bought the Knoxville Water Company was purchased on June 20, 1909 for $1,250,000.
+The company was bought in 1890 by Wheeler & Parks of Boston, who rebuilt the system in 1894 and added filtration, but encountered legal difficulties with the City after the turn of the century that led to protracted court battles (including two appeals to the U.S. Supreme Court).
+The city was ultimately successful and bought the Knoxville Water Company on June 20, 1909 for $1,250,000.

 The waterworks are currently owned by Knoxville Utilities Board, which has a system timeline on their web page.